Plugin

 Plugin Load

-The myth that plugins load the system arose because many WordPress plugins are poorly written by beginners.
+The myth that plugins load the system was born because many plugins for WordPress are written poorly by beginners.
 But that does not mean that all plugins create excessive load.
-You just need to use plugins from experienced/good developers.

 For a technical explanation of why plugins do not load the system, read the note: “Do plugins slow down WordPress?”